 Whether you're self-employed, an employee, or a partner, you may be able to deduct certain expenses for the part of your home that you use for business.

 To deduct expenses for business use of the home, you must use part of your home as one of the following:

-- Exclusively and regularly as your principal place of business for your trade or business
+- Exclusively and regularly as your principal place of business for your trade or business;

-- Exclusively and regularly as a place where you meet and deal with your patients, clients, or customers in the normal course of your trade or business; or
+- Exclusively and regularly as a place where you meet and deal with your patients, clients, or customers in the normal course of your trade or business;

-- For rental use
+- For rental use; or

-- As a daycare facility
+- As a daycare facility.

-When the exclusive-use requirement applies, you cannot deduct business expenses for any part of your home that you use for both personal and business purposes.
-For example, if you are an attorney and use the den of your home to write legal briefs and also for personal purposes, you may not deduct any business-use-of-your-home expenses.
-Further, under the principal-place-of-business test, you must determine that your home is the principal place of your trade or business after considering where your most important activities are performed and most of your time is spent, in order to deduct expenses for the business use of your home.
-Additionally, a portion of your home may qualify as your principal place of business if you use it for the administrative or management activities of your trade or business and you have no other fixed location where you conduct substantial administrative and management activities for that trade or business.
-An employee may only deduct business-use-of-the-home expenses when the business part of the home is used regularly and exclusively and for the employer's convenience.
+If the exclusive use requirement applies, you can't deduct business expenses for any part of your home that you use both for personal and business purposes.
+For example, if you're an attorney and use the den of your home to write legal briefs and for personal purposes, you may not deduct any business use of your home expenses.
+Further, under the principal place of business test, you must determine that your home is the principal place of your trade or business after considering where you perform your most important business activities and where you spend most of your business activity time, in order to deduct expenses for the business use of your home.
+A portion of your home may qualify as your principal place of business if you use it for the administrative or management activities of your trade or business and have no other fixed location where you conduct substantial administrative or management activities for that trade or business.
+An employee may only deduct business use of the home expenses when he or she uses the business part of the home exclusively and regularly and for the employer's convenience.

-Page Last Reviewed or Updated: April 15, 2013
+Page Last Reviewed or Updated: April 14, 2017